ipduh/fmvsrr/README.md

 with wireless interfaces.
 The routing within each node/AS is done with static Routes or some iGP, usually OSPF, or iBGP with next-hop-self.

-No matter what this script says it is still easier in the AWMN to no set up BGP route reflectors.
+No matter what this script says it is still safer and easier in the AWMN to no set up BGP route reflectors.